 Come, let us worship and bow down, Let us kneel before the Lord our Maker.
 For He is our God, And we are the people of His pasture and the sheep of His hand.
 Psalm 95:6-7a

-Now, with open and truthful hearts, let us fall down and worship the Lord:
+Now, standing before His throne in the Holy of Holies, with open and truthful hearts let us fall down and worship the Lord: